Architecture Misfit #25: Ernst May

 For the period 1926–1928 at the very least, Gropius was involved with both architectural education and the solving of real-world housing problems but, for a person renowned as an educator, the thought that education might be about training people to solve real-world problems never seems to have crossed his mind.
 He kept education and real-world problems very separate.
 It didn’t do his career any harm but, if we were to ask when the rot set in, it would be here.
 I use the term architectural education loosely, as Gropius must have on his CV, for it was Hannes Meyer who added architecture to the Bauhaus curriculum.
 And it was Meyer who connected architecture with the solving of real-world problems, only for Mies to separate it again.
 What happened afterwards – and, unfortunately for us – is not history.

 It’s often said Hitler’s preference for pitched roofs was responsible for the dissolution of the Bauhaus.
 Perhaps it was, but Ernst May still managed to get 15,000 flat-roofed housey things built before leaving Germany in 1930, four years before Gropius and eight years before Mies.
 May’s leaving was the greater loss for Germany.
-In 1954 he was invited back and began work at the planning department of the City of Hamburg.
+In 1954 he was invited back and began work again at the planning department of the City of Hamburg.

 • • •